NDevTK/chromiumwiki/extensions_api.md

 * Review of authorization checks to ensure that only authorized extensions can access sensitive data or functionality.
 * Assessment of sandboxing mechanisms to ensure that extensions are properly isolated.
 * Investigation of data persistence mechanisms to ensure that data is stored and retrieved securely.

+**CVE Analysis and Relevance:**

+This section summarizes relevant CVEs and their connection to the discussed extensions API functionalities:  Many CVEs in Chromium relate to vulnerabilities in extension handling, often stemming from insufficient input validation, race conditions, or flaws in the permission model.
+These could allow malicious extensions to access unauthorized data, execute arbitrary code, or cause denial-of-service conditions.
+Specific examples from the CVE list would need to be mapped to the relevant functions within the files listed above.

+**Secure Contexts and Extensions API:**

+Extensions operate within a sandboxed environment, but their access to browser functionalities and data is controlled by the permissions model and various security mechanisms.
+The interaction between extensions and secure contexts is complex and requires careful consideration.
+A vulnerability in the extensions API could potentially allow an extension to bypass security restrictions and access data from a secure context.

+**Privacy Implications:**

+Extensions have access to various user data, depending on their permissions.
+The design and implementation of the extensions API should carefully consider privacy implications.
+Robust permission mechanisms, input validation, and error handling are crucial to protect user privacy.